 - Vinegar/Oils/liquids: maple syrup, tamari, apple cider vinegar, lime juice, neutral oil (olive oil or avocado oil)

 How to Make This Jerk Marinade

-In a high-powered blender, combine the onion, scallion, garlic, ginger, jalapeno, maple syrup, thyme, black pepper, allspice, nutmeg, cayenne, lime juice, apple cider vinegar, tamari, grapeseed oil, and 1 cup of water and blend until smooth.
+In a high-powered blender, combine the onion, scallion, garlic, ginger, jalapeno, maple syrup, thyme, black pepper, allspice, nutmeg, cayenne, lime juice, apple cider vinegar, tamari, olive oil, and 1 cup of water and blend until smooth.

 How long does this jerk marinade last

 The jerk marinade lasts up to 4-5 days in the refrigerator.
 For longer use, make a batch and put it in an air-tight glass container, and store it in the freezer for up to 3 months.
 Just unthaw, and drizzle over your quick, and easy vegan lunch or dinner.

 This recipe by Ayesha Curry is made with coconut milk, thyme, allspice, and fresh ginger.
 Works perfectly alone or as a side dish.